J. Thompson Baker

-Jacob Thompson Baker (April 13, 1847 – December 7, 1919) was an American Democratic Party politician from New Jersey who represented New Jersey's 2nd congressional district for one term from 1913 to 1915.
+Jacob Thompson Baker (April 13, 1847 – December 7, 1919) was an American attorney, banker, and Democratic Party politician who represented New Jersey's 2nd congressional district for one term from 1913 to 1915.
+He also served as the first mayor of Wildwood, New Jersey.

 Early life and education

-Baker was born near Cowan, Pennsylvania on April 13, 1847.
+J. Thompson Baker was born on a farm in Union County, Pennsylvania, near Cowan on April 13, 1847.
 He attended the public schools and Bucknell University.
-He studied law, was admitted to the bar in 1870 and commenced practice in Lewisburg, Pennsylvania.